henworth/HomeAssistant_Mail_Card/README.md

 # HomeAssistant_Mail

-Card, Method and IOS Notification for getting UPS, USPS, and FedEx delivery information in Home Assistant
+Card, Method and iOS Notification for getting UPS, USPS, and FedEx delivery information in Home Assistant

 Note: This is not a lovelace UI card, it will be converted in a later version.